 As with all my posts this is a ‘rolling blog’.
 I welcome feedback and comments.
 I will take into account all feedback and use the blog to share new learning.
 If I’ve missed anything or I am wrong on something I will admit it and share the learning.
 Please comment via twitter @MedicineGovSte or by email to: firstname.lastname@example.org .

 1. Care Homes must have a medicines policy that is regularly reviewed.

-For example, we recently helped a care home produce a checklist on the key information needed when contacting a doctor.
+For example, we recently helped a care home produce a checklist of the key information needed when contacting a doctor.
 It is based on the SBAR (situation-background- assessment-recommendation) principle to help focus on the key information.
 This is proving popular as it saves time on the ‘phone, and the structured approach is popular with GPs.
-Staff commeted that its has saved them hours of chasing, has improved responsiveness & their realtionship with local services.
+Staff commented that it has saved them hours of chasing, has improved responsiveness & their relationship with local services.